Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 Basically, it is possible to use sciebo via WebDAV.

-We explicitly advise against using it as a network drive or embedding it using
+We explicitly advise against using it as a network drive or embedding it using webdavfs, as this often results in data loss.
+Other WebDAV clients may work, but we

-Other WebDAV clients may work, but we do not offer support for this.
-Use sciebo best via the web interface, the desktop client
+do not offer support for this.
+Use sciebo best via the web interface, the desktop client or the apps.

 I have a server where I cannot install a client, but it should exchange data with Sciebo.
 What can I do?

-Please note that rclone is not as clever as the sciebo client, and
+rclone works well on various platforms.
+Please note that rclone is not as clever as the sciebo client, and the data synchronization creates relatively

-data volumes, we ask you to choose the synchronization intervals as large as possible or to synchronize only partial quantities very explicitly.
+high load on our systems.
+For larger data volumes, we ask you to choose the synchronization intervals as large as possible or to synchronize only partial quantities very explicitly.

 Data has disappeared from my account.
 What can I do?